tweag/rules_nixpkgs/guide.md

 $ nix flake update
 ```

-In the current example, this doesn't change much, since the only dependency we
+In the current example, this is effectively equivalent, since the only
-have apart from Nixpkgs itself is `flake-utils`, which doesn't change much.
+dependency we have apart from Nixpkgs itself is `flake-utils`, which is a small
-However, if you integrate more Nix-based dependencies or utilities into your
+library of simple utilities that aren't changed much.
+However, if you integrate
+more Nix-based dependencies or utilities into your shell, this will take care of
-shell, this will take care of all of them in one go, and update the `flake.lock`
-to include all of the changes.
+all of them in one go, and update the `flake.lock` to include all of the
+changes.

 ## Using `direnv` with Nix